 “What?”
 He asked.

 “Scorpions?
 In this house?”
-Nina gasped, laying a hand across her heart.
+Nina gasped, laying a hand over her heart.

 Drake’s brow furrowed.
 “You weren’t bitten, were you?”